hslam/sem/README.md

 ### Author
-shm was written by Meng Huang.
+sem was written by Meng Huang.